flyteorg/flytectl/docs/source/gen/flytectl_sandbox.rst

 flytectl sandbox
 ----------------

-Used for Sandbox interactions like start, teardown, status, exec.
+Helps with Sandbox interactions like start, teardown, status, and exec.

 Synopsis
 ~~~~~~~~